Vietnam.vn - Nền tảng quảng bá Việt Nam

 According to analysts, Apple CEO Tim Cook's trip shows that Vietnam is playing an increasingly important role in Apple's strategy.

-Vietnam is important in Apple's supply chain
+Vietnam is important in Apple's supply chain.

 "Vietnam has always been an important part of Apple's supply chain," said Mr. Lam.

-Apple CEO Tim Cook met with content creators on the morning of April 15.
+Apple CEO Tim Cook met with content creators on the morning of April 15th.
 Photo: Tuan Hung

-Commenting on this move, Ms. Quyen Pham, Vice President and General Secretary of the Vietnam Digital Content Creation Alliance (DCCA), said that this is an equal opportunity for both sides.
+Commenting on this move, Ms. Quyen Pham, Vice President and Secretary General of the Vietnam Digital Content Creation Alliance (DCCA), said that this is an equal opportunity for both sides.

-Potential market for Apple products
+The potential market for Apple products.

 Luu Quy - Vnexpress.net